New Jersey

 A. Vote & jury

+Article 2, section I, paragraph 7 of the New Jersey Constitution provides that “The Legislature may pass laws to deprive persons of the right of suffrage who shall be convicted of such crimes as it may designate.
+Any person so deprived, when pardoned or otherwise restored by law to the right of suffrage, shall again enjoy that right.”
 In 2019, HR5823 modified the period of disenfranchisement as a result of conviction of “any indictable offense” to a period of actual incarceration.
 N.J.
-Stat.
-Ann. § 19:4-1(8).
+Stat. § 19:4-1(8).
 Previously, the right to vote was lost while serving a sentence for an indictable offense, including a period of probation or parole.
 Similarly, HR5823 limited a court’s authority to impose disenfranchisement as punishment for a criminal violation of election laws or voting fraud to a period of incarceration, leaving intact a provision for restoration by a pardon.
 See §§ 19:4-1(6), (7); 19:34-46.
-An “indictable offense” includes all crimes but not petty offenses.
+An “indictable offense” includes all crimes for which a term of imprisonment may be authorized but not petty offenses, while “petty offenses . . . are not crimes within the meaning of the Constitution of this State.”
 N.J.
-Stat.
-Ann. §§ 2C:51-3(a) and (b), 2C:1-4(b) (“petty offenses . . . are not crimes within the meaning of the Constitution of this State”).1
+Stat. § 2C:1-4(b).1

-The right to serve on a jury is lost upon conviction for “any indictable offense.” § 2B:20-1(e).
+Eligibility for jury service is lost upon conviction for “any indictable offense.”
+N.J.
+Stat. § 2B:20-1(e).
 Jury eligibility is restored only by pardon or gubernatorial restoration of rights under § 2A:167-5.

 B. Public office & employment